Disabilities of the Arm, Shoulder and Hand (DASH) Score

 With the goal of measuring shoulder, elbow, wrist, and hand function in one combined metric, The Disabilities of the Arm, Shoulder and Hand (DASH) score was born in 1996 as part of a collaborative effort by the Council of musculoskeletal specialty societies, the American Academy of Orthopedic Surgeons (AAOS) and the Institute for Work and Health.

 The DASH score is unique in its instructions to patients because it doesn’t focus solely on the arm (or shoulder) that underwent treatment.
 Instead, it asks patients to rate their ability to carry out an activity based on which arm (or shoulder) they generally use to perform it.
-For some questions this may represent the limb that received treatment and for others it may not.
+For some questions, this may represent the limb that received treatment and for others, it may not.
 Because of this lack of distinction, the questionnaire produces a score of patient function that represents the composite abilities of both upper limbs.
-This feature is both an advantage and limitation of the instrument.
+This feature is both an advantage and a limitation of the instrument.

 DASH is a patient-reported outcome (PRO) tool that attempts to determine the amount of difficulty a patient has when doing an activity.
 It consists of 30 questions and eight optional questions that assess work, sports, and activities of daily living.
 Each item is scored on a 5-point Likert scale and a cumulative DASH score is scaled from 0 to 100, with higher scores indicating a greater level of disability.

 In 2005, a shorter version of the DASH score was created – the QuickDASH.
 Developed to minimize the time required for survey completion, QuickDASH consists of 11 questions also scored on a 5-point scale, and similar to DASH, a higher score indicates more disability.
 A high correlation has been shown between the DASH and QuickDASH .